bekk/k8s-workshop/README.md

 >
 > Run `kubens <namespace-name>`.
 From now on, you can write commands without `--namespace <namespace-name>`.
 Commands in the workshop will explicitly use the argument, even if it's not needed.

-3. Similarly, create a manifest for a pod running `nginx` in `podinfo/pod.yaml`, using `kubectl run --namespace <namespace-name> <pod-name> --image=stefanprodan/nginx --port=80 --dry-run=client -o yaml`.
+3. Similarly, create a manifest for a pod running `nginx` in `podinfo/pod.yaml`, using `kubectl run --namespace <namespace-name> <pod-name> --image=nginx --port=80 --dry-run=client -o yaml`.
 Apply the manifests using `kubectl apply -R -f podinfo/` after creating it.

 4. Verify that the pod is created and in `Running` state in the correct namespace.